Inception-framework/debugger/README.md

 # Acknowledgement

-Synthesis scripts are from the project sab4z. https://gitlab.telecom-paris.fr/renaud.pacalet/sab4z
+sis scripts are from the project sab4z. https://gitlab.telecom-paris.fr/renaud.pacalet/sab4z

 The JTAG state machine is based on OpenJTAG